ThePeiggy/cutesyputsy/README.md

 # cutesyputsy
-Public page for Cutesy Putsy
+A static webpage for a T-Shirt shop.